BurroughsHighCS/Curriculum/README.md

 In addition to the existing school policies, any student exhibiting inappropriate behavior in class is subject to immediate coin deductions based on the severity of the infraction.

 I will tolerate no sexually inappropriate, offensive, or discriminatory behavior of any kind in my classroom.

+Do not attempt to "hack" or otherwise abuse our school machines.

 Additionally, I will deduct coins and invalidate assignment scores from students who abuse their digital footprint by:
 * Submitting code with inappropriate variable names or otherwise inappropriate content.